 An overview of the area is given in "Manaia's Story" R Gates (in "Pride of the Lion") - covering the geologic and habitation history.
-The written history available is very much of the settlers and very little of the Maori inhabitants.
+The written history available is very much of the settlers to the area.

 Waipu beach formed part of the highway North in the early days.
 The settlement of the area by the Nova Scotian arrivals is chronicled in "The Gale Fares Forth" N. R. McKenzie (Whitcombe and Tombs 1935).